heikomat/element-call-traefik/README.md

 1. Add the `livekit`, `livekit-redis` and `livekit-jwt-service` to the `compose.yaml` as shown in this repo
    - Replace `<your-domain>` in the environments and labels of these services
    - In an ideal world you wouldn't need the [livekit-jwt-service](https://github.com/element-hq/lk-jwt-service).
 It only provides two routes, and traefik is configured to route only these two to the jwt-service.
+   - the jwt-service is using the same subdomain as the livekit backend to prevent cors issues
 1. Create a temporary folder somewhere in which you run the livekit/generate container as described [in their docs](https://docs.livekit.io/home/self-hosting/vm/).
 This will get you a `livekit.yaml` with a key and a secret.
 1. Replace `<livekit-key>` and `<livekit-secret>` with the values from the generated `livekit.yaml`
 1. Remove the temporary folder.
 It is no longer needed.